-Since the immunogenicity of PCV13 or PCV15 will be lower if given at a younger age, any dose given before 12 weeks of age should not be counted as the single priming dose for the 1+1 schedule and the routine PCV dose should be given once the infant reaches 12 weeks of age, leaving a minimum 4-week interval between the priming dose and any preceding dose.
+(continued over page) The immunogenicity of PCV13 or PCV15 will potentially provide lower protection if given before 12 weeks of age.
+Therefore any dose given before this age should not be counted as the single priming dose for the 1+1 schedule.
+The routine PCV dose should be given once the infant reaches 16 weeks of age, leaving a minimum 4 week interval between the priming dose and any preceding dose.